 "We want to be better next year than we are this year.
 Nothing less.
 Nothing more."

 We are justifiably proud of our Internal Medicine faculty that includes two Nobel Prize Laureates, Howard Hughes Investigators, and multiple members of the National Academy of Sciences, the Institute of Medicine, the Association of American Physicians, the American Society for Clinical Investigation, and the American Academy of Arts and Sciences, among others.
 In addition, many of our faculty have served in leadership roles within the American Board of Internal Medicine, the American College of Physicians, and numerous subspecialty societies.

 UT Southwestern Medical students, including those rotating through Internal Medicine, have access to some of the best clinical training facilities in the country.
-Parkland Memorial Hospital, Dallas County's public health care center, is the primary teaching hospital of the medical school; other affiliated hospitals, such as our two University Hospitals, St. Paul and Zale Lipshy, the Dallas Veterans Affairs Medical Center, and Children's Medical Center Dallas, add to a clinical experience that is exceptional and unmatched.
+Parkland Memorial Hospital, Dallas County's public health care center, is the primary teaching hospital of the Medical School; other affiliated hospitals, such as our two University Hospitals, William P. Clements University Hospital (opening in late 2014) and Zale Lipshy University Hospital, the Dallas Veterans Affairs Medical Center, and Children's Medical Center Dallas, add to a clinical experience that is exceptional and unmatched.

-The Internal Medicine area of this website includes levels of detail about each of our 17 divisions, information about our residencies and fellowship programs, and much more.
+The Internal Medicine area of this website includes levels of detail about each of our divisions, information about our residency and fellowship programs, and much more.

 I hope the information you find on this website will be helpful as you explore centers of excellence in medical education, research, and patient care.
 If you have further specific questions about Internal Medicine, please contact us.
 Come help us be better next year than we are this year.
 Come help us build the future of medicine, today.